JavaZakariae/Linux-commands/README.md

       - `002`: `664` on files means read and write for the user and the group, read for the others.
       - `077`: `600` on files means read for the user, nothing for the group and others.
       - `007`: `660` on files means read and write for the user and the group, nothing for others.

+## Working with editors
+  - There are multiple editors: graphical editor (gedit), vi editor, nano editor...
+  - gedit: same as windows note pad.
+    - `gedit file1.txt`: if the file exist already, it will be opened for editing, otherwise a new file will be created and opened for editing.
+Note that `gedit` can work only on the desktop version.
+  - `vi` or `visual editor`: it is a unix based editor, on the contrary to gedit and nano that are linux based.
+We can use it to create new files and to edit the contrent of the existing ones.
+    - `vi file2.txt`: if the file exist already, it will be opened for editing, otherwise a new file will be created and opened for editing.
+    - To save the file: `:wq` (w means write, q means quit).
+    - There are `3` mode of `vi`:
+      - `Command mode`: It is the default mode, in this mode you can use any `vi` command, from command mode we can enter into insert mode by using multiple ways, for example we can use `i`.
+To enter into exit mode we press `:` key.
+      - `Insert mode`: In this mode we can insert/modify/append data, to return to the command mode we can press `Esc` key.
+      - `Exit mode`: In this mode we can exit the `vi` editor.
+    - How to insert/append data when we are in the command mode, we can press the following keys:
+      - `A`: To append data at the end of the line.
+      - `I`: To isert data at the beginning of the line.
+      - `a`: To append data to the right side of the cursor position (just after the cursor position).
+      - `i`: To insert data to the left side of the cursor position (just before the cursor position).
+    - To delete data when we are in the command mode, we can press the following keys:
+      - Delete characters and words:
+        - `x`: To delete the current character.
+        - `nx`: To delete the n characters starting from the current position.
+        - `X`: To delete the previous charachter.
+        - `nX`: To delete the n previous charachters.
+        - `dw`: To delete the current word.
+        - `ndw`: To delete the n words starting from the current position.
+      - Delete lines:
+        - `dd`: To delete the current line.
+        - `ndd`: To delete n lines.
+        - `d$`: To delete from the current position to the end of line.
+        - `d^`: To delete from the beginning to the current position.
+        - `dgg`: To delete from the beginning of the file to the current position.
+        - `dG`: To delete from the current position to the end of the file.
+    - To replace data when we are in the command mode, we can press the following keys:
+      - `r`: To replace the current character.
+      - `R`: To replace multiple charatcers from the current position.
+      - `S` or `cc`: To replace a line.
+      - `O`: To open a new line above te cursor position.
+      - `o`: To open a new line below te cursor position.
 ## Stackoverflow questions
 - [What is the difference between ps and top command?](https://unix.stackexchange.com/questions/62176/what-is-the-difference-between-ps-and-top-command)